open-rmf/rmf-gateway-pi/README.md

 # Set Up Wireguard
 # Edit /etc/wireguard/wg0.conf
-sudo systemctl start wg-quick@wg0.service # And enable
+You might need to run apt install raspberrypi-kernel-headers sudo systemctl start wg-quick@wg0.service # And enable

 # If using nginx, change server port to something other than 80 in /etc/lighttpd/lighttpd.conf